Last Updated on

 - Be at least the age of majority in your province or territory of residence

-- Not applied for another Capital One product more than once in the 30 days before your Capital One Low Rate Guaranteed Mastercard application
+- Not applied for another Capital One product more than once in the last 30 days

-- Not had an existing account in the last year
+- Not had an existing account, pending application or capital One account that was in good standing in the last year

 Once approved, Capital One will let you know how much you need to deposit in security funds and they’ll assign you a credit limit.
 As you make your payments on time, Capital One will report that to a credit bureau.
 If your account is in good standing, your credit score will slowly increase.